Pomax/BezierInfo-2/components/sections/derivatives/content.en-GB.md

 \end{array}
 \]

-Now to apply this to our weighted Bezier curves.
+Now to apply this to our weighted Bézier curves.
 We'll write out the plain curve formula that we saw earlier, and then work our way through to its derivative:

 \[\begin{array}{lcl}
   Bézier_{n,k}(t) &=& B_{n,0}(t) \cdot w_0 + B_{n,1}(t) \cdot w_1 + B_{n,2}(t) \cdot w_2 + B_{n,3}(t) \cdot w_3 + ... \\